huynhmichelle/comp-1930/README.md

 ### user_profile.html
 ---
 Profile page for other users.
-A url argument (?id=___) specifies which user profile to load.
+A url argument (*'?id='*) specifies which user profile to load.
 This page shows the same info as **my_profile.html** but without an edit profile button.
 It also displays rental information if the user is a landlord.

 ### main.html
 ---